juicedata/juicefs/README.md

 To get all options, just run `./juicefs mount -h`.

+### Kubernetes

+There is a [Kubernetes CSI driver](https://github.com/juicedata/juicefs-csi-driver) to use JuiceFS in Kubernetes easily.

 ## POSIX Compatibility

 JuiceFS passed all of the 8813 tests in latest [pjdfstest](https://github.com/pjd/pjdfstest).